 ‘Sorry,’ he whispered, kissing her on the lips.

 Grinda smiled, kissing him lightly back.
 ‘You can wake me any time, bial.’
-Her eyes opened wider as she studied him.
+Her eyes opened wider.
 She touched his cheek.
 ‘You’re sad.’

 He smiled.
 ‘Just thinking.’

 She kissed him again.
 This time passionately.
 Mock opened his mouth, letting her in.
 They were quiet a long time.
 A bird called from the branches of a nearby tree.
 Winter snorted.
 The breeze made the grass rustle.